-- 1. To support a phase of community consultation to 'inform, educate and collaborate' with residents regarding the: - a) State Government changes to the RCC Planning Scheme time horizon; - b) Range of low/medium and high population growth strategies and options available to Council; - c) Range of options on how to deal with that growth, i.e., increase density, increase urban sprawl, or a mix; and - d) Planning Scheme studies (Liveable Communities and Housing, Economic Growth, Hazards and Safety, Environment and Heritage and Infrastructure). - 2.
-To collate input and feedback from the community about these matters in order to incorporate residents' views into our Draft Planning Scheme; - 3.
-That this proposed consultation is distinct and separate to State interest review and statutory consultation; and - 4.
-That a report be brought back to Council, detailing options on how this consultation can deliver on RCC community engagement values.
+- 1. To support a phase of community consultation to 'inform, educate and collaborate' with residents regarding the: - a) State Government changes to the RCC Planning Scheme time horizon; - b) Range of low/medium and high population growth strategies and options available to Council; - c) range of options on how to deal with that growth i.e., increase density, within the urban footprint, increase the urban footprint to consider 'greenfield development', or consider a mix; and - d) Planning Scheme studies (Livable Communities and Housing, Economic Growth, Hazards and Safety, Environment and Heritage and Infrastructure); and - e) Collate input and feedback from the community about these matters in order to incorporate residents' views into our Draft Planning Scheme, and - 2.
+That this proposed consultation is distinct and separate to state interest review and statutory consultation. - 3.
+That a report be brought back to council, detailing options on costs how this consultation should proceed to best integrate community residents' input into the draft planning scheme.